entropy-z/entropy-z.github.io/_posts/2024-11-07-advanced-module-stomping-heap-stack-enc.md

 ## Heap

 When dealing with the heap, we need to be cautious.
-If we use the return value from `GetProcessHeap` or `PEB->ProcessHeap`, we will be using the "main" heap of the process.
+If we use the return value from [GetProcessHeap](https://learn.microsoft.com/en-us/windows/win32/api/heapapi/nf-heapapi-getprocessheap) or `PEB->ProcessHeap`, we will be using the ``main`` heap of the process.
 It's certain that other threads may also be using the same heap, and if we obfuscate it, the threads will likely freeze, causing the process to crash.
 Another approach would be to enumerate all threads and suspend them, but I don't like this idea, and I'm sure you understand why.

-To solve this problem, we will create our own heap using `RtlCreateHeap`.
+To solve this problem, we will create our own heap using [RtlCreateHeap](https://learn.microsoft.com/en-us/windows-hardware/drivers/ddi/ntifs/nf-ntifs-rtlcreateheap).

 ```
     PVOID Heap = RtlCreateHeap( NULL, NULL, 0, 0, 0, NULL );
 ```
-This way, we will have our own heap, and when we use functions like `HeapAlloc` and others, we will pass our custom heap.
+This way, we will have our own heap, and when we use functions like [HeapAlloc](https://learn.microsoft.com/en-us/windows/win32/api/heapapi/nf-heapapi-heapalloc) and others, we will pass our custom heap.

 Now, we need to enumerate the blocks and get their size.
-We can use [`HeapWalk`](https://learn.microsoft.com/en-us/windows/win32/api/heapapi/nf-heapapi-heapwalk), which returns a structure of [`PROCESS_HEAP_ENTRY`](https://learn.microsoft.com/en-us/windows/win32/api/minwinbase/ns-minwinbase-process_heap_entry).
+We can use [HeapWalk](https://learn.microsoft.com/en-us/windows/win32/api/heapapi/nf-heapapi-heapwalk), which returns a structure of [PROCESS_HEAP_ENTRY](https://learn.microsoft.com/en-us/windows/win32/api/minwinbase/ns-minwinbase-process_heap_entry).
 The important members are `lpData`, which is the base address of the block, and `cbData`, which is the size of the heap block.

 # Reference and credits
 - [BRC4 release: Nightmare](https://bruteratel.com/release/2023/03/19/Release-Nightmare/)